Oxymetaphoric/milestone_project_1/README.md

   and footer with social links and contact details.
 The nav bar and footer elements will be consistent and accessible across all pages of the site.

-- **Meet The Family!** - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information.
+- **About Us** - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information.

 - **Upcoming Litters** - A page to announce the latest news and for returning vistors to get updates.